papasop/quantum/README.md

 \gamma(\sigma_z\rho\sigma_z-\rho).
 ]

-The correct capacity is the Bures speed of the full Liouvillian,
+The correct capacity is the Bures speed of the full Liouvillian:

 [
 H_{\mathcal L}(t)